Staging area / 1

 hosts: Dazhong Xia, Zach Schira, Ella Belfer, Zane Selvans, Christina Gosnell (Catalyst Cooperative)

-At least one facilitator per session self‑organizes a breakout session that takes 90 minutes.
+At least one facilitator per session self‑organizes a breakout session that takes 60 minutes.
 Together with the audience, the facilitator will explore one topic of choice.
-Session outcomes and insights will be discussed in the last 30 minutes.
+Session outcomes and insights will be discussed in the last 20 minutes of the 60 minutes session.

 description: Join a guided discussion led by a facilitator to explore diverse strategies for open source community growth.
 Share experiences on effective communication, mentorship, and engagement.
 This interactive group values collective insights and aims to collectively address challenges.
 Whether you’re an experienced leader or new contributor, contribute your perspectives to shape the future of open source communities.